bldl/emplace-spidermonkey/README.md

    8. Return e.[[Value]].
    ```

-  This section is similar to our approach for updating an existing entry, except here, we’re adding a new entry to the map.
-If the key isn’t found, we retrieve the `insert` function from the `handler` and invoke it to generate the initial value for this new key-value pair.
+  This section is similar to our approach for updating an existing entry, except here, we’re adding a new entry to the `Map`.
+If the `key` isn’t found, we retrieve the `insert` function from the `handler` and invoke it to generate the initial `value` for this new `key`-`value` pair.

   The section uses similar techniques to the `update` scenario.
 Use the knowledge and experience you have gained so far to implement the `insert` handler.